 - 2 1/2 cups vegetable broth, or water

-- 1 cup heart of palms, or radishes, finely chopped or processed in a food processor
+- 1 medium carrot, or 1 cup of radish or, or heart of palm, processed in a food processor

 - 1 tablespoon olive oil